Documenta embroiled in more antisemitism claims – DW – 11/15/2023

 Documenta embroiled in more antisemitism claims

-After the scandal-hit 2022 edition of the Documenta art exhibition, claims of antisemitism have again emerged as preparations begin for the next installment of the five-yearly event.
+After the scandal-hit 2022 edition of the Documenta art exhibition, claims of antisemitism have again emerged as preparations begin for the next installment of the event, which is held every five years.

 Following months of debate about depictions of antisemitic cliches in the works of Ruangrupa, the Indonesian curators of last year's Documenta, the issue now concerns support for the BDS movement.